Majestic-dev/Tester69/README.md

         * Added a giveaway system (including ending the giveaway immediately, rerolling the giveaway, etc.)
         * Added discord's logging, everything will be logged in the specified file
         * Refactored all the files and class names to be in snake_case
+        * Added a file for custom error throwing to get rid of a lot of code in cooldown handling

     - Server(management)
         * Added a ticket system with a panel that guides you through the setup

+    - Economy
+        * Added a new and unique mining system, which is fully customizeable through the JSON file

     - Database
         * Added a separate database for the giveaways